Getting started withOpen Educational Resources

 No-cost access, use, adaptation and redistribution

-The creators of oer materials grant the right to users
+The creators of oer materials grant users the right:

-- to re-publish the material, modified or not,
+4. to distribute the material publicly, modified or not,

 Various understandings of “openness”